digital4rensics/MaltegoWork/README.md

 The Following scripts require BeautifulSoup 3 and Mechanize Python libraries.
   * malwr_hash2ip.py - This transform takes an MD5 hash and searches Malwr.com for a report.
 If one is found, it returns IP addresses from the report.
   * threatexpert_hash2ip.py - This transform takes an MD5 hash and searches ThreatExpert.com for a report.
 If one is found, it returns IP addresses from the report.
+  * threatexpert_hash2mutex.py - Takes an MD5 hash and searches ThreatExpert.com for a report.
+If one is found, it returns all mutexes in the report.

 All feedback, bug reports, enhancements, etc. are greatly appreciated.